TorchedSammy/Econode/docs/protocol/index.md

 - `error` - An error occurred during the processing of a method.
 Usually an internal server error.
 - `forbidden` - Client is not allowed to use method.
-- `malformed` - Request is missing fields.
+- `malformed` - Request is missing fields or the JSON data isn't correctly formatted.

 ## Methods
 Methods are, as explained in the comments of responses, basically like HTTP routes.